binkley/modern-java-practices/README.md

 #### Direnv

-Another excellent, and more general tool to manage your JDK environment in projects is [direnv](https://direnv.net/).
+[direnv](https://direnv.net/) is more general.
 Rather than specifying a Java version, you edit a `.envrc` file and add JDK-specific environment settings (and another other environment settings) just as you would on the command-line.
 Typically set are `PATH` to find `java` and `javac` programs, and `JAVA_HOME`.